 • There are tons of members, and many, many active users.
 After signing up, one of our team members received over 15 messages from potential partners on the first day alone!

-• You have the choice between the web interface and the app, and you can switch between them depending on what is most convenient for you.
+• You can choose between the web interface and the app and switch between them depending on what is most convenient for you.

 • You can purchase language tests for around $3 for an official record of your language level (based on the European Framework scale).